cyberjunky/3commas-cyber-bots/README.md

 > Always test your setup and settings with your PAPER ACCOUNT first!

 ## Overview
-This repository contains several Python scripts (bot helpers) which can be used to make your 3Commas bots more powerful and hopefully more profitable.
+This repository contains several Python scripts (bot helpers) which can be used to make your 3Commas bots more powerful -and hopefully more profitable-.

 You can find a small description of each one below.
-Each script has it's own documentation page in the wiki to describe in more detail what it can do and how to use it.
+They have their own documentation page in the wiki describing what it can do and how to use it in more detail .

 ## Why did you build these bot helpers?

 Since I rather don't want to pay for Monthly services if this is not needed I started to write some scripts myself, learning more about Crypto along the way.

-## Pair Changers
+## Bot Pair changers

+Change pairs of your bot(s) matching configured rankings and/or thresholds.

 ### AltRank (altrank.py)
 A script which allows you to change the pairs of your 3Commas bot(s) at regular intervals using [LunarCrush](https://lnr.app/s/o3p1V2) AltRank rankings.